MADRID, BARCELONA, and SITGES

 After a full day of shopping and eating go back and take a nap for an evening out.
 The nightlife starts fairly late as it does in most of Latin America.
 Yet, there is a few interesting late afternoon to early evening spots worth hitting.
 My favorite is the 240 Banos Turcos Sauna located at Jr Tarma 240 in the Centro de Lima area.
 Take a taxi here and then do the same right afterward as this is not a good area to hang out in or walk around.
 It boasts a three-story facility which is immaculate and beautiful inside.
 Another fun late nite and happy hour bar which I like is called 80s Divas located in the Lince area at Av.
 Petit Thouars 2677 (511) 422-8873.
 Very kitsch décor and fun, friendly staff as well as patrons.

 If you plan on an extended stay in Lima then consider an excursion tour to the iconic and famous Machu Picchu.
-You need some time in Lima for this one for a couple reasons.
+You will need some time in Lima for this due to a couple reasons.
 First of all, is time as it takes some time to do this iconic destination.
 Once in Lima, you need to take a 1:30 min taxi to the gateway staging area of Ollantaytambo.
 Taxi is $40 USD or a bus which is 2:30 min is $2.
 Once there you will go on the 4:15 min train ride on the Inka Rail http://incarail.com/” http://incarail.com/.
 It runs $55 each way in tourist class or more in Business and First Class.
 There are entrance tickets required for Machu Picchu and it is recommended that you purchase them at least one week in advance.
 You can not count on obtaining them the same day as entry is limited to only 2,500 people per day in this national heritage site.
 The climb to the top of Huayna Picchu at the site is even more limited to only 400 people per day.
 There are only 2 climbs available per day.
 One at 7am and one at 10am.
 Tickets can be purchased in advance on this site starting at $72 for adults https://www.ticket-machupicchu.com/” https://www.ticket– machupicchu.com/.

 The second consideration is respiratory acclimation and recovery time.
 Due to the elevation and thin air in this higher region.
 You will need time to adjust your breathing.
 If you have a job which does not require random drug testing.
 There is an amazing local tea which expands the cells and breathing capabilities in the lungs which combat this syndrome dramatically called Coca Tea.
 The downside is that this will create a false positive on a random drug test given by your employer.
 So it depends on how long you plan to stay in Peru before returning to work.
 The Coca residue remains in your body for 3 weeks before you will show negative for a drug test again.
 Therefore, it is a lot of effort required to reach and tour this ancient 15th century Inka site in Cusco above the Andes Mountains.
 Yet, the breathtaking panoramic views and awe-inspiring ancient well-preserved architecture make it well worth the trip.